 Born and raised in Berkeley, California, I enjoy a diversity of people, food, music, art and terrain.
-Thanks to my parents, I have always loved dancing and drawing.
+Thanks to my parents, I have always loved drawing and dancing.

-I earned a Liberal Arts degree with a focus on the arts and humanities from Evergreen State College in Olympia, Washington, where I completed four interdisciplinary undergraduate programs and advanced independent study in drawing and painting.
-My undergraduate education comprised a blend of cultural and social studies, critical analysis and writing, art history, and visual arts: drawing, painting, building installations, photography, digital media, audio/video production, post-production, and animation.
+In 2008, I earned a Liberal Arts degree with a focus on the arts and humanities from The Evergreen State College in Olympia, Washington, where I completed four interdisciplinary undergraduate programs and advanced independent study in drawing and painting.
+My undergraduate education comprised a blend of cultural and social studies, literary analysis, creative writing, art history, and visual arts: drawing, painting, building installations, photography, digital media, audio/video production, and animation.

-After graduating in 2008 I returned to the San Francisco Bay Area where I worked as a freelance designer, substitute teacher, antique textile restorationist, and junior designer at Goring & Straja Architects.
-I also managed the commercial property where my father once operated his architecture firm and cofounded Oxtail Studio & Gallery.
+After graduating from Evergreen I returned to the San Francisco Bay Area, where I worked as a freelance designer, substitute teacher, antique textile restorationist, and then junior designer at Goring & Straja Architects, while living in Oakland.
+During this time I also took over management of the commercial property where my father once operated his architecture firm, and cofounded Oxtail Studio & Gallery.

-In 2015, after a year at Goring & Straja, I moved to Eugene, Oregon to pursue a graduate degree in architecture at the University of Oregon, whose architecture program had recently been ranked the country's top program for sustainable design.
-I received my Master of Architecture with a focus on Sustainable Technologies from UO in 2018, and I currently work as a designer and project manager at Rowell Brokaw Architects in Eugene.
+In 2015, I moved to Eugene, Oregon to pursue a graduate degree in architecture at the University of Oregon; the UO architecture program had recently been ranked the country's top program for sustainable design.
+I received my Master of Architecture with a focus on Sustainable Technologies in 2018, and became a licensed architect in the state of Oregon in 2022.

-In my spare time, I enjoy drawing, sewing, printmaking, dancing, yard work, camping, freshwater swimming, and meals with friends.
+In my free time, I enjoy tackling art and house projects, dancing, gardening, camping, swimming, volunteering, and meals with friends.